Amicht/Amicht/README.md

 ## 🧠 “For an idea that does not first seem insane, there is no hope.” - Albert Einstein

-### Hi there 👋
+### 👋 Hi there,
+### My name is Amit Licht and I am a Full-Stack web developer

 ### 😎 About Me

-- 🚀  I'm Amit Licht, a passionate Full-Stack Web Developer and Musician (bass player 💪).
 - ❤️ My great passion is to challange myself, create new things and continue to grow and learn.
+- 🚀 I'm a former Musician (bass player 💪).
 - 🍕 Can't pass 1 week without pizza....
-- 📖  Currently working on a fitness-app.
+- 📖  Currently Learning Java and Spring-Boot.

 #### Follow me